Coronavirus: Start of UK peak expected soon as sixth death confirmed

 – Health Secretary Matt Hancock said that “wherever clinically and practically possible, people can access and should access” GP appointments “through phones and digital means”

-– There were no handshakes from the Queen as she held an audience at Buckingham Palace
+– There were no handshakes from the Queen as she held an audience at Buckingham Palace, while food banks warned of a drop in donations as stockpiling continues

 – Trinity College Dublin and Harvard in the US said they were moving lessons online